lutheryap/lutheryap.github.io/_pages/about.md

 ## Welcome

 Hi!
 I am a PhD candidate in Economics at Princeton University.
 My research interests are econometrics and applied microeconomics.
-You can view my CV [here](https://lutheryap.github.io/files/CV_Nov2023.pdf).

 ## Working Papers